 The NCCoE has released the draft NISTIR 8269, A Taxonomy and Terminology of Adversarial Machine Learning.
-Use the buttons below to view this publication and to submit comments.Download PDF »
+Use the buttons below to view this publication.Download PDF »

 Machine Learning (ML) is a field within Artificial Intelligence (AI) that focuses on the ability of computers to learn on their own without being programmed.
 When these systems are misled or given malicious inputs, Adversarial Machine Learning (AML) has likely been employed.
 AML is conducted by malicious actors to undermine the capabilities of ML; whereas, ML security focuses on understanding these attack consequences with the intention to mitigate the effects of malicious actors.